Air Conditioning Contractors

-Air conditioning contractors install, repair and maintain the duct work, electrical equipment and controls found in residential and commercial cooling systems.
-This job can require indoor or outdoor work, depending on the problem being fixed.
-Some air conditioning contractors might travel to perform on-site repairs.
-Air conditioning contractors can work in tight spots and where the temperature is warm or cold.
-Some of this work can be seasonal, and busy periods can require overtime.
+Air conditioning contractors install, repair, and maintain the duct work, electrical equipment, and controls found in residential and commercial cooling systems.
+Depending on the problem being fixed, the job may require indoor or outdoor work.
+Some air conditioning contractors might travel to perform on-site repairs, and they may work in tight spots or in warm or cold environments.

-|Licensure and Certification||Refrigerant handling certification from the Environmental Protection Agency (EPA) is mandatory; licensing is also required in some states*|
+|Licensure and Certification||Refrigerant handling certification from the Environmental Protection Agency (EPA) is mandatory; state-mandated licensing; voluntary professional certification can increase employability|

-Step 1: Complete Formal Training in HVACR
+Step 1: Complete Formal Training in HVAC

-- Take electives in electronics and computer science.
-The U.S. Bureau of Labor Statistics states that the best job prospects will be available to air conditioning contractors who're adept at working with complex computer and electronics systems.
-Look for coursework that covers such topics as digital circuitry, microprocessors and industrial electronics.
+It's a good idea to take electives in electronics and computer science.
+The BLS reports that the best job prospects will be available to air conditioning contractors who are adept at working with complex computer and electronics systems.
+Look for coursework that covers such topics as digital circuitry, microprocessors, and industrial electronics.

-Step 2: Earn EPA Certification
+Step 2: Earn Your EPA Certification

 Step 3: Acquire Work Experience

 Employers often seek air conditioning contractors who have 2 or more years of experience.
 Many states also demand work experience as a prerequisite for licensure.
-The amount varies by state, but can range from 2 years of work experience after the completion of an apprenticeship to 7 years of work experience for technicians who did not complete one of these training programs.
+The amount varies by state, but can range from 2 years after the completion of an apprenticeship up to 7 years of work experience for technicians who did not complete one of these training programs.
 Aspiring air conditioning contractors can meet these requirements by performing basic tasks alongside more experienced journeyman or master technicians in an entry-level position.

-Step 4: Get a License
+Step 4: Get Your License

 Every state sets its own qualifications for licensure, but all require air conditioning contractors to pass a licensing exam after earning the necessary work experience.
 They might also mandate that they pass criminal background checks and carry liability insurance or performance bonds.
 Minimum age requirements could also apply.

-Step 5: Earn Professional Certification
+Step 5: Advance Your Career by Earning Professional Certification

 While professional certification isn't necessary for employment, it could improve air conditioning contractors' career opportunities.
-Professional associations, such as the Air-Conditioning, Heating and Refrigeration Institute and HVAC Excellence, offer credentials to technicians who meet work experience requirements and pass exams in specialized areas.
+Professional associations, such as the Air-Conditioning, Heating, and Refrigeration Institute and HVAC Excellence, offer credentials to technicians who meet work experience requirements and pass exams in specialized areas.